apache/druid/docs/querying/sql-functions.md

 ## BITWISE_AND

-Returns the bitwise AND between two expressions, that is, `expr1 & expr2`.
+Returns the bitwise AND between two expressions: `expr1 & expr2`.

 * **Syntax:** `BITWISE_AND(expr1, expr2)`
 * **Function type:** Scalar, numeric